ubc-library-rc/intro-static-webpages/advanced-options-themes.md

 1
 {: .label .label-step}
-create a file called `_config.yml` in your root directory.
+Create a file called `_config.yml` in your root directory.
 {: .step}

 2